Mathematical Models for Infectious Disease Dynamics22 February - 05 March 2021Wellcome Genome Campus, UK

 University of Cambridge, Department of Veterinary Medicine, UK

 University of Cambridge, Department of Plant Sciences, UK

 College of Engineering, Mathematics and Physical Sciences, University of Exeter, UK

 Department of Infectious Disease Epidemiology, Imperial College London, UK

 The course will once again feature a panel of distinguished guest speakers.
 Speakers for 2021 will be announced shortly.

 - Cost and bursaries

-Cost Accommodation / meals *Course fee £1320 This is a residential course and the fee includes all accommodation and meals.
+Cost Accommodation / meals *Course fee £1400 This is a residential course and the fee includes all on-site accommodation and meals.